jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 Club](https://bitcoin-core-review-club.github.io/) and to the long-term contributors who participated so far: Dave Harding, Anthony Towns, Gregory Sanders, Michael Ford, Andrew Chow, and Marco Falke.

+Thanks to [Steve Lee](https://twitter.com/moneyball) for reviewing this write-up and his suggestions.

 This article includes observed comments on GitHub and IRC by the following Bitcoin Core contributors/maintainers who deserve to be credited: